ask4ua/glDevOpsTask1/README.md

 # Intro
-getres.py - just a containered tool to get CPU and RAM utilization for fun;)
+getres.py - just a tool to get CPU and RAM utilization for fun;)

+Available either containered in Docker or as native script.

-## How to run natively ()without Docker)
+## How to run natively (without Docker)
 The script getres.py provides in response cpu or memory resource utilization.
 Only 1 parameter is acceptable in a time.